Saturday, January 18, 2014 12:17:00 PM | by v-bafitz

 Joey Fatone (born Jan.
 28, 1977)

 Joey Fatone (born Jan.
-28, 1977): Joey Fatone was one-fifth of popular boy band 'N Sync in the '90s.
-He has gone on to act in films such as 'My Big Fat Greek Wedding,' and appear on 'Dancing With the Stars.'
+28, 1977): Joey Fatone was one-fifth of popular boy band 'N Sync in the '90s, alongside fellow Aquarian Justin Timberlake.
+He has gone on to act in films such as 'My Big Fat Greek Wedding,' and placed second on 'Dancing With the Stars' back in 2007.

 Sipa USA/Rex Features